Lucastdeg/WRO-2024-SAPIENS/README.md

 Make sure to link

 ## Electromechanical Components
-Power source
-Sensors used
-How every electro mechanical component connects
-Make sure to link the wiring diagram and all the pictures of the batteries and the sensors Also link the part of the code that covers sensors and detection Should mention Nicla here too

 A lithium battery pack is being used in 3S1P configuration where 2 batteries are in parallel and then this pack is in series with the 2 batteries, to give a total of 12.6 Volts with 1900mAh capacity, together with the help of a BMS to manage the power input and output.
 From this battery pack we are getting two cables, of which one has a male terminal and the other has a female terminal.